wix/react-native-navigation/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: 🚀 Feature
+name: "\U0001F680 Feature"
 about: Submit a proposal/request for a new feature
+title: ''
-labels: 'type: feature, needs triage'
+labels: 'type: accepted/enhancement'
+assignees: ''

 ---

 ## 🚀 Feature